khannay2409/sports-venue-booking-service/README.md

 MySQL database

-Database & Constraints

-Tables auto-created by Hibernate

-Unique constraint ensures one booking per slot

-Indexes added for:

-venue + time range

-sport code

-slot lookup

-Notes
+🧠 Notes

 Authentication is implemented as a supporting domain

-Core focus of the project is venue availability & booking logic
+Core focus is on availability, booking, and conflict handling

 Designed to reflect real-world backend service patterns

-Author
+👤 Author

 Yatharth Khanna